-Figure 2 Median PSQI absolute values in UC patients with and without mucosal healing an inflammatory cascade [23].
-Melatonin, a neurohormone produced by the pineal gland and by enterochromaffin cells in the gastrointestinal tract, has also gained interest in studies of the association between sleep disturbances and IBD.
-Melatonin promotes sleep by reducing sleep latency, decreasing wake time, and increasing overall sleep quality.
+Figure 2 Median PSQI absolute values in UC patients with and without decreasing wake time, and increasing overall sleep quality.
 In addition, it seems to exert some immunomodulatory effect through the modulation of antioxidant and anti-inflammatory pathways and by playing a protective role against mucosal ulceration [24].